swc2124/skysearcher/README.md

     SAVE_INTERVAL : int

-        Number of features to hold between saves.
+        The number of features to hold between saves.

 5. DATA